Nonparametric Regression

 For the first breakout, all I want you to do is the following.
 We are trying to predict wage for this exercise:

-• Estimate a default regression tree on wage_clean using the default parameters (use the whole dataset for now, we’ll train-test on the problem set).
+wage_cleanusing the default parameters (use the whole dataset for now, we’ll train-test on the problem set). - Use

 We’ll spend about 5 minutes on this.
 Remember, you can use ?wage2 to see the variable names.
 Make sure you know what variables are showing up in the plot and explaining wage in your model.
 You may find something odd at first and may need to drop more variables…